giantbrain0216/giantbrain0216/README.md

 <br />

-Hi, I'm [Giantbrain]()-Alibi, a passionate Full Stack Web/Web3 and Mobile App developer from Kazakhstan.
+Hi, I'm Alibi Antaev, a passionate Full Stack Web/Web3 and Mobile App developer from Kazakhstan.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
 - 💼 Any freelance work?
 Do reach, [email](mailto:giant.brain0216@gmail.com) ⚡